The Complete Dark Web Monitoring Guide

 Each source type serves a different purpose:

 • Stealer logs: Fresh credentials from malware infections.
-These appear within hours of theft and often include session tokens that bypass MFA.
+These appear almost immediately and often include session tokens that bypass MFA.

-• Private forums: Invitation-only communities where criminals trade data.
-Access requires vetting or payment, which most organizations can’t obtain directly.
+• Private forums: Invitation-only communities where criminals sell data.
+Access requires vetting or payment, which most companies can’t get directly.

 • Telegram channels: Real-time criminal communication where deals happen fast.
 Channels get shut down and recreated constantly, requiring active tracking.